 Getting the best engraving results starts with mastering your material settings.
-Whether you’re working with glass, plastic, metal, or coated surfaces, the ComMarker Omni X UV Laser Engraver gives you precise control through adjustable frequency, speed, and power.
+Whether you’re working with glass, plastic, metal, or coated surfaces, the ComMarker Omni X UV Laser Engraver gives you precise control through adjustable frequency, speed, and pulse.

 This article breaks down how to set up your Omni X for different materials based on the official material parameter recommendations—helping you engrave smarter, not harder.